About Author

 BIOGRAPHY

-David was born and brought up in North London, England, which may explain a lot of things.
+David was born and brought up in North London, England.
 A lack of academic prowess meant he left education without the weight of expectation that comes with too many qualifications.

 However books of all types were a passion.
 David enjoyed writing stories, radio scripts, song lyrics and even created two thirds of a musical libretto (although without the music, so technically it was two thirds of half a musical).
 Since finding a musical collaborator proved fruitless, the libretto was never finished and was eventually consigned to the wastepaper bin.
 In doing so, David did his bit for musical theatre.